-70 The CPS does not ask about associate's degrees before 1992.
-To better match our business cycle approach to growth rates in earnings, we use the long term growth rate in earnings for the some college population for the two some college subset populations.
+&lt;sup>64 The CPS does not ask about associate's degrees before 1992.
+To better match our business cycle approach to growth rate in earnings, we use the long-term growth rate in earnings for the some college population for the two some college subset populations.